esphome/esphome-docs/components/climate/haier.rst

   - **id** (*Optional*, :ref:`config-id`): ID of the sensor, can be used for code generation
   - All other options from :ref:`Sensor <config-sensor>`.
 - **supported_modes** (*Optional*, list): Can be used to disable some of AC modes.
 Possible values: 'OFF', AUTO, COOL, HEAT, DRY, FAN_ONLY
-- **supported_swing_modes** (*Optional*, list): Can be used to disablesome swing modes if your AC does not support it.
+- **supported_swing_modes** (*Optional*, list): Can be used to disable some swing modes if your AC does not support it.
 Possible values: 'OFF', VERTICAL, HORIZONTAL, BOTH
+- **supported_presets** (*Optional*, list): Can be used to disable some presets.
+Possible values for smartair2 are: BOOST, COMFORT.
+Possible values for hOn are: ECO, BOOST, SLEEP
 - All other options from :ref:`Climate <config-climate>`.

 Automations